How to Call China from the United States?

 1. Social Media Apps

 The social media apps like Facebook Messenger, Instagram, WhatsApp, and Snapchat offer free calling and texting.
-However, both parties should be registered users and leverage the same app for calls.
+However, both parties must have an account on the same app, be logged in, and have a stable internet connection to make calls.

 2. Virtual Phone Numbers